The Defra Badger Cull consultation on the ‘targeted badger intervention’ policy – where are the swerves?

 Looking specifically at factual issues, the ‘elephant in the room’ is the discovery over the last ten years that all but a few of (SICCT) test reactors are infected.
 With few false positives this makes any narrative that the herd status OTFW (officially bTB Free Withdrawn) is the yardstick for eradication (or better expressed, elimination), very old thinking.

 This has some unfortunate consequences, not least for the now challenged RBCT (Randomised Badger Culling Trial) which actually found no effect of badger culling when all reactors (OTFS (Officially bTB Free Suspended) and OTFW are taken into account.
 This should have led to Defra reviewing their approach, but ‘stick to plan’ is the order from somewhere – the farming industry?
 It doesn’t make sense.
 And it isn’t mentioned at all in the consultation.
 Neither is the increased frustration and louder and louder complaints by vets and test developers that the current policy is unviable and useless.
-Not fit for purpode.
+Not fit for purpose.
 It follows the failed trend of the Republic of Ireland who have culled badgers for over 20 years.
 The consultation seeks endorsement without adequately, or in many cases at all, explaining its rationale and alternatives.

 Further, the consultation is not adequate in explaining the progress and new development of badger vaccination and cattle vaccination.
 With badger vaccination, DEFRA now pull back, saying its efficacy is unknown, much as the Godfray Review did in 2018.
 There is no enthusiasm for it from the farmers either.
 They have been told since 2022 that badger culling works and a new generation of advocates for culling have developed, bringing sentiments of badger hatred to new highs on social media.